General Legal Notice

 Moderation policy

-Any user who joins the CTIE’s social network community must commit to refraining from all forms of discrimination based on race, colour, religion, sex, sexual orientation, age, national origin, disability, marital status or professional status.
+Any user who joins the CTIE's social network community undertakes to refrain from any form of discrimination based on race, colour, religion, gender, sexual orientation, age, national origin, disability, marital or professional status.

-Abusive, racist, sexist or offensive comments have no place on social networks.
-They will be deleted and reported.
-Any marketing content will also be deleted.
+Abusive, racist, sexist or otherwise offensive comments have no place on social networks.
+Any such comments will be deleted and reported.
+Any commercial content will also be removed.

 Languages

-On Twitter, the CTIE communicates mainly in Luxembourgish and French.
-Depending on context and target audience, information may also be provided in German or English.
-Information published on the CTIE Twitter account may reference sites that are not multilingual.
+On X and LinkedIn, the CTIE communicates mainly in Luxembourgish and French.
+Depending on the situation and the target audience, information may be provided in German or English.
+Information published on the CTIE's X and LinkedIn accounts may link to sites that are not multilingual.